SoftCreatR/JSONPath/README.md

 // $result[3] === 'Maximilian'
 ```

+More examples can be found in the [Wiki](https://github.com/SoftCreatR/JSONPath/wiki/Queries)

 ### Magic method access

 The options flag `JSONPath::ALLOW_MAGIC` will instruct JSONPath when retrieving a value to first check if an object